-Review of Payoneer by an Indian freelancer who recommends it to everyone over PayPal because of its better forex rate and lower transaction fees.
+Review of Payoneer by an Indian freelancer who recommends it to everyone over PayPal for better forex rate and lower transaction fees

 Payoneer is a must use payment gateway for individuals as well as companies working for foreign clients in India.
 Let me share a review of how Indian freelancers can and must use Payoneer.